 - Deep research pipelines that demand custom integrations.

-For everyday tasks like object detection, segmentation, and classification, however, low-code/no-code platforms, such as Unitlab Annotate, is now the better default.
+For everyday tasks like object detection, segmentation, and classification, low-code/no-code platforms such as Unitlab Annotate are now the better default

 Conclusion

 Data annotation is a central step in building practical, real-world AI systems.
-There are several ways of approaching this task depending on the project nature, size, manpower, and budget constraints.
+It is possible to approach this task in several ways, depending on the project nature, size, manpower, and budget constraints.
 Therefore, the legitimate answer to "How should I label my dataset" is, "It depends."

-That said, annotation platforms with no-code and low-code tools are gaining traction because they combine automation, collaboration, and ease of use.
+Still, no-code and low-code annotation platforms are gaining traction because they combine automation, collaboration, and ease of use.
 Scripts and manual annotation remain useful complements, but increasingly, no-code is the default path.

 In 2025, the question isn't whether to adopt these tools.
 It's how quickly and efficiently you can integrate them into your workflow.